RobinLinus/coins-legacy/notes/bitcoin-usability.md

 Assuming hyperbitcoinization – a world were most people pay in bitcoin – what would the usability be like?

 Certainly, user-friendly Bitcoin is hard.
 In general, cryptography is hard.
 Usability is hard.
 Usable cryptography is insanely hard.
-It is an on-going process to balance the gap between security and usability.
+Balancing the gap between security and usability is an on-going process.
 The following is a map of Bitcoin design challenges and solutions.

 ## Simplicity
 Simplicity is a universal design philosophy.
 It is a fundamental heuristic with applications ranging from cryptography to product design.